The Fredi Schiff Levin Lecture Series

 THURSDAY, SEPTEMBER 26 AT 6PM:

-Exhibiting artist Richard Neal discusses his exhibition, I Know the Pieces Fit, I Saw Them Fall Apart.
+Exhibiting artist Richard Neal discusses his exhibition, Ever and Ever.

 Richard Neal was born in Washington, DC and grew up in Maryland.
 He earned a Master’s degree at the Cranbrook Academy of Art and works at Chalkboard Studio in Barnstable Village on Cape Cod.
 His work was recently featured in a three-city tour of Cuba.
 Richard is the inaugural recipient of the Arts Foundation of Cape Cod Fellowship.
 The writer, André van der Wende has observed that “Neal is a master at creating distressed surfaces full of invention and the unexpected, tough and confrontational in their manufacture and effect.”